renalreg/ukrdc-nuxt/ARCHITECTURE.md

 <a name="store"></a>

 ## STORE

-**This directory is not required, you can delete it if you don't want to use it.**

 This directory contains your Vuex Store files.
 Vuex Store option is implemented in the Nuxt.js framework.